The Grim Reality of Theoren Fleury’s Drug Addiction and Alcoholism

 - February 21, 2019

-Needless to say, from the moment he stepped onto the ice, Theoren “Theo” Fleury was a true athletic champion and had managed to beat all odds.
-Although he is one of the shortest professional hockey players of his generation, the right winger managed to score 1,000+ points during the first stage of his career and earned a 61st spot in the score of the National Hockey League (NHL).
+Needless to say, from the moment he stepped onto the ice, Theoren “Theo” Fleury was a true athletic champion.
+He had managed to beat all odds.
+Although he is one of the shortest professional hockey players of his generation, the right winger managed to score 1,000+ points during the first stage of his career.
+Fleury earned a 61st spot in the score of the National Hockey League (NHL).
 Eventually, he would play for Calgary Flames and would help his team win the Stanley Cup in 1989.
-However, a successful career would quickly sink through the ice as a direct result of Fleury’s severe drug and alcohol addiction, which resulted in his firing from the NHL.
+However, a successful career would quickly sink through the ice as a direct result of Theoren Fleury’s severe drug and alcohol addiction.
+This ultimately resulted in his firing from the NHL.
 Nowadays, the right wing player has cleaned up his act, but the road was not easy to travel.
 Let’s take a closer look and find out some more about Theoren Fleury’s severe cases of drug addiction and alcoholism.

 A Loss of Maturity

 In an interview with Charles Adler on Global News Radio, Theoren Fleury describes addiction as a loss of maturity.
-As he explains, the moment you decide to take that first drink is the moment your maturing stops, and sobriety marks the restarting point for your growth.
+As he explains, the moment you decide to take that first drink is the moment your maturing stops.
+Sobriety marks the restarting point for your growth.
 Although he is 50 years old, the former hockey player considers himself to be 29 years old (in his mind).
 As of 2018, Fleury has been sober for over 13 years, but the journey was not easy.

 Long Path of Addiction

 Needless to say, Fleury had an incredible run for a time.
-In 1989, he won the coveted Stanley Cup with the Calgary Flames, and was named NHL Second Team All-Star from 1994 to 1995.
+In 1989, he won the coveted Stanley Cup with the Calgary Flames.
+He was named NHL Second Team All-Star from 1994 to 1995.
 In 2002, the right wing would win a gold medal for the Canadian team at the Winter Olympics.
 At one point, his total income was racked up to a staggering $50 million.

 Finally, in a washroom, Fleury fell on his knees and begged God to help him.
 Given the fact that he hasn’t had a drink or done drugs since that day, we can definitely say his recovery was a miracle.
 Even Fleury claims he is lucky to be alive.